Obscurely/PyPassMan/README.md

 * double click PyPassMan.exe

 ### To install PyPassMan:
-* double click the installer executable
+* right click the installer executable and click run as administrator
 * select a location to install to
 * click next and install

 ### To uninstall PyPassMan:
-* double click the installer executable
+* right click the installer executable and click run as administrator
 * select the location to uninstall from
 * click uninstall (if there are any error refer to [Manual Uninstall](#manual-uninstall))

+### Manual uninstall:
+* Delete the folder you installed PyPassMan to
+* Delete the shortcut from the desktop and the one from startmenu and thats all

 ## Functionalities
 - Operations on Accounts Folders: Create Accounts Folders, List Accounts Folders, Remove Accounts Folder